MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCollection.md

 ```

 ## DESCRIPTION
-**The Set-CMCollection** cmdlet changes settings for a collection in Microsoft System Center Configuration Manager.
+**The Set-CMCollection** cmdlet changes settings for a collection in Configuration Manager.

 Configuration Manager collections provide a way to manage users, computers, and other resources in your organization.
 They not only give you a means to organize your resources, but they also give you a means to distribute Configuration Manager packages to clients and users.